input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

   lexicographically) and there does not exist a node `k` such that `a < k` and `k < b`.

-In code, we represent this graph with the 'Node' type
+In code, we represent this graph with the `Node` type
 ```
 data Node = Node
     { nKey :: BuiltinByteString